Create and manage shares for Delta Sharing

 Notebooks

-If you share an entire schema (database), the recipient can access all of the tables and views in the schema at the moment you share it, along with any tables and views that are added to the schema in the future.
+If you share an entire schema (database), the recipient can access all of the tables, views, models, and volumes in the schema at the moment you share it, along with any data and AI assets that are added to the schema in the future.

-A share can contain data assets from only one Unity Catalog metastore.
-You can add or remove data assets from a share at any time.
+A share can contain data and AI assets from only one Unity Catalog metastore.
+You can add or remove data and AI assets from a share at any time.

 Requirements